Dark sector searches with high-intensity positron beams in the CERN North Area: Invisible decay search techniques at NA62e+

 \subsection{Missing mass: $e^+e^- \to \gamma X $}

-Mono-photon searches exploit associated production, measuring the SM photon's four-momentum with the NA62 LKr calorimeter to infer the presence of an invisible particle.
-The GTK spectrometer precisely measures the incoming positron's energy and direction, allowing for a precise determination of the missing particle's invariant mass, $M^2_{X}=(p^\mu_{e+}-p^\mu_{e-}-p^\mu_{\gamma})^2$.
+Mono-photon searches exploit associated production diagram b) in Fig. \ref{fig:AProd}, measuring the SM photon's four-momentum with the NA62 LKr calorimeter to infer the presence of an invisible particle.
+The NA62 Giga Tracker spectrometer precisely measures the incoming positron's energy and direction, allowing for a precise determination of the missing particle's invariant mass, $M^2_{X}=(p^\mu_{e+}-p^\mu_{e-}-p^\mu_{\gamma})^2$.
 A schematic view of the technique is given in Fig.~\ref{fig:InvTech} a).
 NA62's excellent photon veto system enables nearly background-free searches, making it ideal for detecting DPs, ALPs, or very long-lived particles that decay invisibly or escape detection.

+The search technique relies on identifying “bumps” in the reconstructed missing-mass spectrum $M_X^2$.
+Owing to the excellent $M_X^2$ resolution of $\sim$ 1 MeV achieved by NA62~\cite{NA62:2019meo}, approximately hundred different mass hypotheses can be tested.

+The main backgrounds for the single photon searches are $e^+e^- \to \gamma \gamma$ with a missing photon, and the positron bremsstrahlung with a missing positron.

+In the bremsstrahlung case, the high Lorentz boost factor $\gamma$ causes almost all recoil photons to be emitted collinearly with the incoming positron, with a typical angle of $1/\gamma \sim 6~\mu\text{rad}$.
+As a result, the recoil photon will very rarely enter the NA62e+ calorimeter acceptance and therefore cannot mimic a signal-like final state.
+Even in the cases in which the recoil photon is detected in the calorimeter, the outgoing positron will be captured by the NA62e+ charged veto system with a rejection capability of the order of $1\times 10^{-5}$.

+According to our CalcHEP simulation, the cross section $\sigma(e^+e^- \to \gamma\gamma)$ is $\sim 2\times10^7$ pb.
+Moreover, there is no kinematical configuration in which one photon enters the LKr calorimeter acceptance while the other escapes the 50 mrad coverage of the NA62e+ photon veto detectors.
+Using the luminosity calculated in Eq.~\ref{eqn:NA62Lumi}, the expected background can be estimated as follows: